dappnode/DAppNodeDocs/docs/user/product-manual/system.md

     <img src="../../../../img/system_view_peers.png"/>
 </p>

-On this view, we can do two thing:
+On this view, we can do two things:

 - **Share IPFS peer:** obtain a link of our IPFS, so we can share it with people to stay connected.
 - **Add IPFS Peer**: here you can paste the link of another user to stay connected.